github-education-resources/GitHubGraduation-2022/README.md

 *Read the instructions in your language or [contribute a translation](translations/README.md)!*

+## Sep 05, 2022
+Re-Print GitHub Graduation card.
+We are aware that some of you have not received the card yet.
+We are opening a form for a reprint.
+We will keep it open until Sep 30.

+Please only fill out the form if you have not received your card. [form](https://airtable.com/shrq4pObYbyaxwlpD)

 ## May 30, 2022
 And that’s a wrap on the GitHub 2022 Yearbook ✨✅